 Interesting Facts About the Presidential Gardens

-There are so many intriguing tidbits about these gardens and how they’ve been cared for over the years!
+There are many intriguing tidbits about these gardens and how they’ve been cared for over the years!
 Below are a few of some interesting facts about the presidential gardens at the White House.

 - The head gardener during the first Bush administration, Irvin Williams, used savvy ways to keep pests out of the garden: Fertilizer laced with Louisiana hot sauce and baskets of Georgia peanuts strapped to tree trunks.